 What is the ECI?

-ECI, also known as Estimated Chargeable Income, is an estimate of a company’s chargeable income for a Year of Assessment (YA).
-In other words, it is the gross amount of income/revenue before SUTE (start up tax exemption) deductions and other items such as gain on disposal of fixed assets.
+ECI, also known as Estimated Chargeable Income, is an estimate of a company’s chargeable income for a Year of Assessment (YA) within 3 months from the financial year-end.
+In other words, it is the gross amount of income/revenue before SUTE (startup tax exemption) deductions and other items such as gain on disposal of fixed assets.

 Why and when should companies file the ECI?